 Instead of pushing forward though, the whole round was full of small hands.
 In the end I wasn’t able to beat Doppelhofer, who scored nicely with a haitei tsumo and kept his lead.
 But 2nd place with ~6k points wasn’t that bad either.
 But what would you know, from nowhere Birgitt Rupp charged and took over my 2nd overall place.

+This is how you knew where to sit and who to play against.
 I entered the 4th hanchan with knowledge that I had to score some points to maintain my 3rd place.
 I thought it should be OK, but I was wrong, as usual.
 I got better at not dealing into people’s hands recently, but still sometimes I get a really bad streak.
 And it just so had to happen in this particular hanchan.
 Crap.
 I can be glad that I finished 3rd with -6k points, which cost me the bronze by 300 points ;_;

 So in the end, three Austrians made the top 3 – Birgitt Rupp as the winner (destroying everyone with her 97k), Alexander Doppelhofer as runner up, and Rafael Hobbiger at third place.